LA Media Reacts To Paddington Bear M&S Christmas Advert

 Screen Captured From the LA Media Twitter

-Adside from the controversy…the advert is beautifully crafted and we don’t think it was too early at all.
+Aside from the controversy…the advert is beautifully crafted and we don’t think it was too early at all.
 It is never too early for the Christmas cheer to arrive.
-In all likelihood, there is no way that burglar swore at poor Paddington Bear.
+In all likelihood, there is no way that burglars swore at poor Paddington Bear.
 Adverts have to meet certain requirements before they can be cleared for transmission and we’ve no doubt that somebody somewhere would have picked this up before allowing it to transmit.